trapwired/ScreenshotToRemarkable/README.md

 - [ ] Take multiple screenshots, put in one file (Timer to finish?)
 - [ ] Put file in specific folder on remarkable
 - [ ] Make sure, file does not exist, if so, retry

+# Try out
+- [ ] Create doc, upload, open on remarkable, append next screenshot to same doc, and upload again (what about changes done on rm2?)